wclr/cycle-async-driver/README.md

 ##With `cycle-async-driver`

-But actually it could much be simpler with `cycle-async-driver` to have *lazy* File System readFile driver:
+But actually it could much be much simpler.
+With `cycle-async-driver` helper you can **eliminate 80% of boilerplate** from your *lazy* File System readFile driver:

 ```js
 import {Observable as O} from 'rx'